shlomo90/shlomo90.github.io/vocabulary.md

 * **tally (with something)** to be the same as or to match another person's account of something, another set of figures, etc.
     * *Her report of what happened tallied exactly with the story of another withness.*

+### tally (/ˈtæli/) n

+* a record of the number or amount of something, especially one that you can keep adding to
+    * *He hopes to improve on his tally of three goals in the past nine games.*
+    * *Keep a tally of how much you spend while you're away.*

 ### infect (/ɪnˈfekt/) v

 * to make a disease or an illness spread to a person, an animal or a plant